jsinger67/parol/book/src/SemanticActions.md

 }
 ```

-You can see that the parameter of the semantic actions which correspond to the right-hand side of
+You can see that the parameters of the semantic actions which correspond to the right-hand side of
 the respective productions are all of type `&ParseTreeType`.
 This type from the
 [parol_runtime](https://github.com/jsinger67/parol/blob/main/crates/parol_runtime/src/parser/parse_tree_type.rs)
 crate is defined this way: